linspector/uplink/README.md

 data uplink is collecting.

-There will be a Gtk+ frontend to uplink at some time but this project is at a very early stage of development, so I want to write the collector firt.
-Even support for other SQL databases is planned in conjunction with the Gtk+ frontend.
+There will be a Gtk+ frontend to uplink at some time but this project is at a very early stage of development, so I want to write the collector first.
+Even support for other SQL databases is in planning in conjunction with the Gtk+ frontend.
 I use sqlite3 only because I can move fast-forward.

+## TODO

+ - A lot... :)
+ - SQL server backend
+ - Gtk+ frontend
+ - A cron mode to not let uplink run in an endless loop to be scheduled and executed by cron.
+ - A daemon mode to be a real UNIX daemon.
+For now, it's just "sleep" based.
+ - Platform independence